mflage/weewx-Weather34/www/INSTALLATION_GUIDE.md

 		sudo python w34_installer.py

 		    You will be prompted for the config file for your WeeWX install type.
-		    Enter packaged.conf if your WeeWX was installed by Debian, RedHat or Suse methods [default option] or
+		    Select packaged if your WeeWX was installed by Debian, RedHat or Suse methods [default option] or
-		    Enter setup_py.confconf if your WeeWX was installed by setup.py method or
+		    Select setup_py if your WeeWX was installed by setup.py method or
-		    Enter packaged.conf if your WeeWX was installed by MacOS method
+		    Select macos if your WeeWX was installed by MacOS method

 * The installer will prompt you for the location of your WeeWX webserver folder.
 The default is set to /var/www/html/weewx.
 If your path is the same, just press enter otherwise you must type in your full path.